-Programs and Services for Adults
+Programs and Services for Adults and Seniors

 According to the Baltimore Neighborhood Indicators Alliance (BNIA) Neighborhood Statistics, the Hampden, Medfield, and Remington neighborhoods have almost a 14 percent high school dropout rate.
 For individuals without a high school diploma, employment opportunities are extremely limited, and are typically restricted to hourly, minimum wage jobs.
 In fact, high school graduates earn on average $7,200 more annually than those who have not received a high school diploma.